ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 context as an implicit parameter constraint:  ::

     data SomeException where
         SomeException :: forall a.
-(Exception a, ?exceptionContext :: ExceptionContext) => a -> SomeException
+(Exception a, ?context :: ExceptionContext) => a -> SomeException

     data ExceptionContext = ExceptionContext [SomeExceptionAnnotation]